 A semistructured interview is a way of research which allows room for new information and insights to be incorporated as the interview is run.

 While structured interviews are based on a well-defined set of questions that are settled beforehand, semistructured interviews work from only a general framework of themes.
-A number of questions may be determined beforehand, especially initial questions, but freedom is left for deviation– within limits.
+A number of questions may be determined beforehand, especially initial questions, but freedom is left for deviation—within limits.
 The interviewer is expected to formulate most questions on the fly, based on the interviewees responses, and has the freedom to follow relevant tangents and ideas as they come up throughout the interview.

 A semi-structured interview is more structured than an open interview, in which the interviewee is expected to chat about whichever topic interests him, but it still gives a fair degree of freedom and allows the interviewee to take the initiative to a degree.

-Pros and Cons of a Semistructured Interview
+Advantages and Disadvantages of a Semistructured Interview

 A semi structured interview format is often chosen because the open format mitigates bias that might be imposed by the leading questions which often form a part of structured interviews.
 It also allows an interviewer to incorporate new information and follow new ideas as they come up in the interview, without being bound by a preconceived set of ideas.